mc2-center/minidream-r-env/README.md

 *Note*: You might also need to ensure that the leader board is using the right query.
 To check out the query, click on the `$(leaderboard?XXX` part after clicking on "edit project wiki", and then click on "Edit synapse widget".
 You should be able to check out the query there.
 See an example here:
 `select * from evaluation_<evaluation queue ID>  where module == "Module 2" `You want to make sure the evaluation Queue ID here as well as the column names are up to date.

+## Other changes
+1. Update `Rprofile.site`
+Check out `minidream-r-env` folder and find `Rprofile.site`.
+To ensure that the latest packages get installed, please replace `options(repos = c(CRAN='https://mran.microsoft.com/snapshot/XX'), download.file.method = 'libcurl')` with the latest date.

+2. To install packages globally (for all users), you could do it interactively.
+See an example here:
+`docker exec rstudio install2.r ggfortify factoextra GGally`

+> Notes: the packages that get installed are: `install2.r, ggfortify, factoextra GGally`.
+The container is serving as an environment for students.
+After the container gets launched, a better way to install packages is to install them interactively like above.
+Otherwise, student's home directory would get wiped out.

+For installing the latest dataset, you could do:

+`docker exec rstudio R -q -e 'remotes::install_github("allisonhorst/palmerpenguins")`

+> Notes: the dataset on CRAN might be outdated.
+The GitHub version might contain the latest version of the dataset.

 ## Other resources
  - [Milen's repo and documentation](https://github.com/milen-sage/minidream-r-env)